 The following locations also provide free or low-cost STI testing and treatment:

 - Planned Parenthood Baldwin Park

 Human Papillomavirus (HPV 9) / Gardasil Vaccine

-- Have the following readily on hand: prescription for the HPV vaccine, copy of your insurance card, and a picture ID
+- Have the following readily on hand: a copy of your insurance card and a picture ID

 - REMEMBER: Ask for a vaccine administration document for the health center